Local Area Attractions Near Austin East KOA Holiday

 Texas Barbecue

-Franklin Barbecue may be the most famous barbecue outside of Texas, but our campground is less than 30 minutes away from some places with a little more history and some bragging rights of their own.
-In Elgin (20 miles east on 290), is Southside Market, the oldest BBQ store in Texas.
+Franklin Barbecue may be the most famous barbecue outside of Texas, but the campground is less than 30 minutes away from some places with a little more history and some bragging rights of their own.
+In Elgin (20 miles east on 290) is Southside Market, the oldest BBQ store in Texas.
 The Texas State Legislature named Lockhart (30 miles south on 183) the Barbecue Capital of Texas in 2003.
-Taylor (27 miles north on 973) is home to Louie Mueller Barbecue, the first Texas barbecue restaurant to be recognized by the James Beard Foundation.
-No matter where you choose to go, you're sure to experience some of the best BBQs in Austin.
+Taylor (27 miles north on 973) is home to Louie Mueller Barbecue, the first Texas barbecue restaurant recognized by the James Beard Foundation.
+No matter where you choose to go, you are sure to experience some of the best BBQ in Austin.

 Thinkery